How To Study the Bible for Teens: 8 Key Reading Tips

 Share

-Being a helpful young woman, I loaded the dishwasher after lunch one day and decided to run the wash cycle.
+Trying to be helpful, I loaded the dishwasher after lunch one day and decided to run the wash cycle.
 Next, I fished around under the sink and found a solo container of soap.
 Dish soap.

 Did I mention my family didn’t have a dishwasher?

 Sometimes we approach the Bible like an unfamiliar machine.
-That is, we fear we’ll somehow get something wrong and ruin the whole experience.
-Well, I have good news:
+That is, we fear we’ll get something wrong and ruin the whole experience.

-Yet as kids get started reading and studying God’s Word, I recommend 8 helpful tips to keep in mind (and in heart).
+Well, I have good news: You can’t break the Bible!
+Yet as kids start reading and studying God’s Word, I recommend 8 tips to keep in mind (and in heart).

-Teach Teens How to Study the Bible
+8 Tips: How to Study the Bible for Teens

 1. Ask.

-Talk with God.
+Begin by talking with God.
 Let him know you want to hear from him.
 Quieting your heart is vital to learning how to study the Bible.
 Put away your to-do list and don’t give space for random thoughts of squirrels and shiny things.
-I keep a notebook nearby to write down things that may distract me from my time with the Lord.
-Once I get those down on paper, I don’t have to give them any further thought.

 2. Seek love, not knowledge.